Achndrs4/achndrs4.github.io/_posts/2022-06-01-pragmatics.md

 These two rules are all a good communicator needs to remember when writing technical guides.
 You must evaluate the lowest level of experience for your audience, and not the average level of experience, and build all documentation from there.

-Examples of using these principles in documentation include:
+Here are some ways you can start to write to your readers in a way that is _relevant_ to them:
 - **Citing goals** and **Stating required experience levels** at the beginning of a document
 - Allowing hyperlinks to link to more advanced articles, but ensuring the document is **functionally complete without them**
 - Poviding an **example project or code sample** that utilizes advanced features, or at the very least a combination of the simple features a library or function provides
 - Providing links to a website containing updates including **changelogs** and **bugfixes**
 - Diagraming all complicated concepts.

-When you write with your audience in mind, the effort is always appreciated, and leads to better documentation practices.

 [^1]: Mey, J.L.
 (2006).
 "Pragmatics: Overview".
 Encyclopedia of Language & Linguistics. pp. 51–62
 [^2]:Wilson, Deirdre; Sperber, Dan (2002).
 "Relevance Theory"